 The parent being referred to was advocating for her child.

-She does not work for Fairfax County Public Schools nor does she have any control over actions taken by FCPS staff.
+She does not work for Fairfax County Public Schools, she does not have any control over actions taken by FCPS staff, and she does not make staff work in conflict with each other.

 Yet, “ML” states that the parent made FCPS “staff work, sometimes in conflict with others”.